ozfortress/ozfortress_docs/docs/rules/sixes.md

 - Teams should look to have a least one or two substitute players in the event a core player cannot play.

 #### 2.1.2.
 Out of Region Player Limit
-There are no current limits on the amount of out of region players on a roster.
+There are no current limits on the amount of out of region players on a roster other than [Ping Limiting](/rules/global/#23-out-of-region-play-ping-eligibility).

 ### 2.2.
 Mercenary Limits
 Please note, mercenary limits are the different for both seasonal leagues.
 Teams **can only make use of mercenaries within four matches per season**.
 Each match should not go above **two mercenaries per team** allowed in each match.